paes-mario/R-Basic-Data-Analysis/benford_exoplanets_readme.txt

 	For the project it was used the benford_exoplanet.csv file The dataset was tested for frequency of first digits The results showed that the dataset follows closely the Benford's Law The conclusion is that the dataset is an authentic one and is really derived of Kepler data

+	RESULTS:
+	Occurrences of digit 1 :   262496
+	Occurrences of digit 2 :   148709
+	Occurrences of digit 3 :   107102
+	Occurrences of digit 4 :    84250
+	Occurrences of digit 5 :    68565
+	Occurrences of digit 6 :    58089
+	Occurrences of digit 7 :    50003
+	Occurrences of digit 8 :    42977
+	Occurrences of digit 9 :    37044

 	ABOUT DATASET